bazelbuild/proposals/designs/2022-09-12-native-launchers-python.md

 # Abstract

-This document describes an approach for launching `py_binary` artifacts hermetically using the resolved python toolchain.
+This document describes an approach for launching `py_binary` artifacts hermetically using the resolved Python toolchain.

 # Background